If we are not to look to miracles as a sign of God's approval, then how can you defend the notion that the Bible is the Word of God?

 So, Jude 3-4 warns believers to fight for what the apostles taught us.
 Now, where can we find teachings of the apostles?
 We find them in the New Testament.
 In addition, the apostles authenticated the Old Testament as Scripture.
 That means the teaching of the apostles included all of the Bible.

 But false teachers will depart from “the faith which was once for all handed down to the saints.”
-2 Peter 2:1-16 and Jude 8-13 warns us to reject false teachers.
+2 Peter 2:1-16 and Jude 8-13 warn us to reject false teachers.
 That is, believers are to reject those who fail to teach the faith which was once for all handed down to the saints.”
 Therefore we must ask, “Does he violate any commands in Scripture?
 Does he encourage us to violate Scripture?
 Does he violate any teaching of Scripture?
 Does he deny any of the character of God?
 Does he agree with Scripture?”
 Therefore, if the individual does not agree with what God has already spoken in Scripture, he or she is a false teacher.
 Signs and wonders are not enough.

-Today, signs and wonders are meaningless, because believers are “to contend for the faith which was once for all handed down to the saints.”
+Today, signs and wonders are meaningless because believers are “to contend for the faith which was once for all handed down to the saints.”
 “Once for all handed down” means that the truths of the faith have already been communicated in their entirety in the Word of God.
 This gives us a second biblical principle.
 If a teacher or preacher agrees with Scripture, then we do not need his “word from the Lord.”
 He has nothing new to offer!
 If he disagrees with Scripture, then he or she is a liar and the truth is not in him or her.
 What God’s people need to hear is the clear, accurate teaching of the Word of God already given.

 Finally, it is important to understand that we are not looking for anyone else to speak for God.
 The Old Testament prophesied the coming of the Messiah.
 So, men and women were looking forward to His arrival.
 The Old Testament said He was coming.
 When He arrived, He taught us truth (John 18:37).
 He trained the apostles and they were commissioned to speak for Him.
-So the early Christians listened to them and they, and their associates, wrote the New Testament.
+So the early Christians listened to them, and they and their associates wrote the New Testament.
 So since Genesis 3:15, God told us to look to Christ and Christ told us to listen to the apostles.
-But the apostles did not tell us to look for someone else who will prophesy or perform signs and wonders.
+But the apostles did not tell us to look for someone else who would prophesy or perform signs and wonders.
 They told us to contend for “the faith which was once for all handed down to the saints.”
 We are to hold to what the apostles taught.
 In summary, if a teacher or preacher agrees with Scripture, then we do not need his “new revelation” or his “word from the Lord.”
 We need only the scriptures of the Bible.
 If he disagrees with Scripture, then he or she is a liar and the truth is not in him or her.
 He is to be rejected.

 Suggested Links:What books belong in the Bible? – Canon of Scripture